michaelmayer-hpe/Labs/Git/Base.md

   - **Merge Request**\* currently assigned to you, from any project
   - **Snippets** are the digital equivalent of post-it notes

-* a *Merge Request* is a proposition of code for review.
+* a *Merge Request* is a proposition of code to be reviewed.
 It is used to start a discussion prior to get the code accepted and merged (or reworked if needed!).
 We will see that in details shortly.

 When you select a **project**, you will find some information about the *git project* itself, like the number of commits, or the size of the repository.
 Under those numbers, you will find a description of the project; we will see later how to edit this description.